Scarborough Town Centre

-Scarborough Town Centre (STC) is a shopping mall in Toronto, Ontario, Canada.
+Scarborough Town Centre (STC or Scarborough Town) is a shopping mall in Toronto, Ontario, Canada.
 Central to the Scarborough City Centre district, it is adjacent to Scarborough Centre station, the Scarborough Centre Bus Terminal and the CTV Toronto studios (9 Channel Nine Court).
 Opened in 1973, the mall is the fourth largest shopping mall in Canada and third in Toronto by retail space.

 Description

 The mall is located on the north side of Albert Campbell Square, across from the Scarborough Civic Centre.

 The mall is served by Highway 401 and can also be reached through a turnaround ramp on McCowan Road, Progress Avenue, and Brimley Road.
-The TTC's Line 3 Scarborough also has a station adjacent to the mall, Scarborough Centre, opened in 1985 with service running southwest to Kennedy station on the Bloor–Danforth line and east to McCowan Station.
-Scarborough Centre is Toronto's east end's most important transportation hub.
-In addition to Line 3, Scarborough Centre is a busy terminal for a number of TTC bus routes, as well as GO Transit.
+The TTC's Line 3 Scarborough had a station adjacent to the mall, Scarborough Centre, opened in 1985 with service running southwest to Kennedy station on the Bloor–Danforth line and east to McCowan Station, but it closed permanently in 2023.
+Scarborough Centre is a busy terminal for a number of TTC, GO Transit and Durham Regional Transit bus routes.

-Scarborough Town Centre currently includes Hudson's Bay, Walmart, and Cineplex Cinemas as its anchors.
+Scarborough Town Centre currently includes Walmart, and Cineplex Cinemas as its anchors.
 It has more than 121,000 sqm and about 250 plus stores, making it the fourth-largest shopping centre in Greater Toronto, after Square One Shopping Centre, Yorkdale Shopping Centre, and Toronto Eaton Centre.

 The mall itself and most of the land surrounding it are owned by OMERS (the Ontario Municipal Employees Retirement System) pension fund under their Oxford Properties division.